KennethanCeyer/KennethanCeyer/README.md

 First time here?
 I will be a tour guide for you :balloon:

-## Are you here to learn more about me?
+## Are you here for looking something about me?
 I'll give you some information below!

 - :globe_with_meridians: [Facebook](https://www.facebook.com/han.sungmin/)
 - :globe_with_meridians: [Twitter](https://twitter.com/smilehsm)